Send to a friend

 The sheer majesty of the town is further reinforced by the high cultural quality of its architecture.
-Be sure to visit the Cathedral of Notre-Dame du Puy, listed as a UNESCO World Heritage site.
+Be sure to visit the Cathedral of Notre-Dame du Puy, listed as a UNESCO World Heritage site, and the departure for the Way of Saint James pilgrimage route.
 Inside the cathedral are several interesting works including the statue of the Black Virgin and a 12th century cloister.

 Other religious monuments look down over the city.
 Perched on the Corneille rock is the high statue of Notre-Dame-de-France (the town's protective virgin), and you can't miss the Chapel of Saint Michel d’Aiguilhe towering 82 m (269 ft) high atop "Le Rocher" rock.

 An attractive town, Le Puy-en-Velay is also known for its ancient buildings and well preserved architecture.
 The very stones and paths of the town are a testament to architectural skill.
 The charming historical streets winding their way up to the cathedral provide a great place to stop off in one of the many restaurants where local specialities are served, including AOC (controlled origin) Le Puy lentils and of course the famous Velay Vervaine, a precious liquor offering digestive benefits (to be consumed in moderation).

 Le Puy-en-Velay is also famous for its hand-made lace.
 The Bobbin Lace Learning Center offers expositions and a boutique to learn more about this age-old activities.

 However, Le Puy-en-Velay is also a vibrant town, offering numerous nature-themed activities in a delicate, high-quality environment.
 Festivals and other activities designed for the whole family are organised throughout the year.
 The "Roi l’Oiseau" (Bird King) festivals in mid-September attract thousands of participants and spectators.